jb55/awesome-core-lightning/README.md

 * [lnsocket][lnsocket] - A C/JS library for talking to lightning nodes and calling commando RPCs
 * [rune-decoder][rune-decoder] - JS library for decoding runes

-## Apps

-* [lnlink][lnlink] - An applepay-like iOS app for controlling a CLN node remotely via commando
-* [Payment Links][payment-links] - Create self-contained product payment links that work with any CLN node
-* [sendsats.lol][sendsats] - Get a lightning address for your CLN node.
-Powered by commando!

 [cln]: https://github.com/ElementsProject/lightning